 Following the acquisition of CIS in 2002, Tom has worked tirelessly developing new channels and links for distributing our factual and verified information.
 As part of his strategy he developed a strong association with Barbour ABI, the leading provider of construction information throughout the UK.
 This resulted in Barbour ABI distributing our Irish data to UK companies who have an interest in the Irish construction sector.

 In addition, as part of Construction Information Services’s corporate responsibility, Tom has developed a strong relationship with the Construction Industry Federation (CIF) to provide Business Intelligence to its membership by producing monthly and quarterly analysis of activity on a regional basis.

 In 2012, CIS acquired its main competitor in Northern Ireland and in 2015 opened its Northern Ireland office in Banbridge, Co.
 Down.
 Tom continues to explore and develop the technological functionality and platforms, and CIS will be launching a number of new exciting developments imminently.

-Today the company’s head office is in Beacon Court, Sandyford.
+Today the company’s head office is in Beacon South Quarter, Sandyford.
 It now has customers from over 100 business categories including Professionals, Contractors, Sub-contractors, Financial Services and Suppliers of goods and services.
 CIS now employs over 20 people and is commonly referred to as the ‘The Bible of the Industry’.

 This milestone provides CIS with the opportunity to thank its many valued and loyal customers, both present and past, and we look forward to continuing our journey delivering quality, comprehensive and timely information for the Irish Construction Sector.